 When Igor started looking for better options, he explored Immuta’s free trial, quickly connected it to Snowflake, and tested the capabilities.
 Within a couple weeks, Billie became an Immuta customer.

-While Billie was initially looking at Immuta for its data cataloging capabilities, the team quickly realized the power of Immuta for data access control.
+While Billie was initially looking at Immuta for data cataloging, the team quickly realized the power of Immuta for data security.
 Igor or anyone on his team could quickly view a table and see exactly who had access to any particular row or column.
 If a request came in through Slack from an analyst needing access, the data steward team could quickly grant the necessary permissions.
 Previously complicated or time-intensive tasks, like masking columns, became substantially easier, and Immuta’s attribute-based access control (ABAC) capabilities were easy to implement and required little maintenance.

 Immuta was also beneficial for regulatory audits and securing important financial services licensure.
 Immuta captures detailed audit logs so that every query is logged, making it easy for administrators to see which users and groups of users are running which queries.
 This simplified compliance checklists and transparently demonstrated privacy management to regulators.

 Since implementing Immuta, Billie has migrated to Immuta’s SaaS deployment option on AWS.
 “Why worry about spinning up servers, installing software, doing maintenance?”
 Chtivelband said.
 “Immuta’s engineering team was able to better optimize and simplify the AWS environment, and run it for us.
 It only took a few days to transition to SaaS and the transition was really smooth.”